MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 This measure was introduced in order to avoid people gaming the yield timing as protocol in fact rewards in advance from the moment you deposit, when yield is generated once a day.

 ### Can I claim MOR token during the bootstrapping period?
-MOR token will be only claimable after the bootstrapping period on the 90th Day.
+MOR token will be only claimable after the bootstrapping period on the 90th Day (~ Mau 8th)

 ---